 - Between 14 and 17 years old at the time of your conviction and sentence, or

-- 18 or 19 at the time of the offense and under 21 at the time of your sentence.
+- 18 or 19 at the time of the offense and sentenced before your 21st birthday

 3.2.
 Convictions for violent felonies